Randwick Public School

-Randwick Public School is a comprehensive public school located in Randwick, New South Wales, Australia operated by the New South Wales Department of Education and Training.
-It goes from years K-6.
+Randwick Public School is a comprehensive public school located in Randwick, New South Wales, Australia operated by the New South Wales Department of Education.
+It goes from Kindergarten to Year 6.
 There are over 1000 students enrolled.
-It offers standard curriculum alongside music, sport, religion/ethics classes and after-school care.
+It offers standard curriculum alongside music, sport, religion/ethics classes and after school care.

 Location

 The school is located just north of central Randwick and takes up most of the space between Avoca St, Cowper St, Frances St and The Avenue.
 Other buildings in this block include the Randwick Town Hall & City Council buildings, the local Fire Station and Bowling Club.

 Just to the South (over Frances St) is the St Jude's Church and Cemetery.
 The church is famous for being the source of the "Randwick Bells" in the song by Paul Kelly.
 The children at school can hear the Randwick Bells chime during their days at school.

 Indigenous Culture

 The school is located on the traditional lands of the Cadigal people.
 It is an important part of pupil education to teach students about the traditional culture of the original inhabitants and owners of the grounds of the school.
 A new sport uniform was created in 2021 which features Indigenous design that students wear in inter- or intra-school sport that celebrates the art of Indigenous people.